 - 10 March 2022 - Submission deadline 27 January 2022

-Before progressing an application under one of the innovation routes, interested parties should first assess whether the measures they are proposing have already been delivered under the scheme, as only measures which are materially different can be supported.
-They should consult our public reports to understand what has already been installed under ECO.
+Measures put forward under the innovation routes must be materially different from measures that have already been delivered under the scheme, so interested parties should consult our public reports to understand what has already been installed under ECO.
 They should also assess whether it is the most suitable route to deliver the new or improved measure under the scheme.
 Suppliers can still make an alternative methodology application to apply for a new scoring methodology.
 We recommend that interested parties consult the decision tree below to determine what type of application may be suitable for the measures in question.

 ECO3 Guidance: Innovation updated February 2020